gobid/knowledge-map-cheatsheets/README.md

 # Knowledge Map Cheat Sheets

+Goal:
-Goal: to assemble all established knowledge into an efficient set of cheat sheets for interdisciplinary innovation in TOPOLOGICAL order.
+To assemble all established knowledge into an efficient set of cheat sheets for interdisciplinary innovation.

+Mission:
-Mission: Let's not get bogged down by information overload!
-Let's cut to the chase (in topological order so we never get stuck).
+Let's not get bogged down by information overload!
+Let's cut to the chase (in TOPOLOGICAL order so we never get stuck).

 To contribute:
 1. fork the project